mariomunooz/irwa-labs/README.md

 This projects contains the  Flaskfiles of a Search Engine web application.
 Developed for the Information Retrieval and Web Analysis course under the guidance of [Ricardo Baeza-Yates](https://users.dcc.uchile.cl/~rbaeza/index.html).
-At first, there are some instructions for the cloning repository an starting the environment.
+At first, there are some instructions for the cloning repository and starting the environment.
 At the end, there are the instructions for executing the code.

 ## To download this repo locally